dthain/opsys-sp22/project2.md

 myshell: process 348 exited normally with status 0
 ```

-The `kill` should kill a process by taking the pid of a specific child process.
+The `kill` command should kill a process by taking the pid of a specific child process.

 ```
 myshell> kill 346